-In either of the approaches, the singularity that the noise induces in two dimensions demands a particular choice of the temperature $\beta$, which modulates the strength of the noise.
-In the DPRE regularisation the Critical 2d SHF emerges through the choice of $\beta=\beta_N$ such that
+In either of these approaches, the singularity that the noise induces in two dimensions demands a particular choice of the temperature $\beta$, which modulates the strength of the noise.
+In the DPRE regularisation, the Critical 2d SHF emerges through the choice of $\beta=\beta_N$ determined by